openpnp/openpnp/Developers-Guide.md

 Before starting to develop for OpenPnP you should review the [User Manual](User Manual) to become familiar with the interface and major components of the system.

+# Contributing

+OpenPnP uses a Fork and Pull style of development.
+If you would like to submit changes you should fork the project, make your changes and submit a Pull Request.
+More information about that process is available at https://help.github.com/articles/using-pull-requests.

-# Licensing and Copyright
+## Licensing and Copyright

 OpenPnP uses different licenses for different components.
 Before submitting changes, please review the license for that module by looking at the LICENSE file in the root directory of the module and decide if it is acceptable to you.
 Changes under a different license will not be accepted for merge into the repository.

 Contributors submitting large pieces of functionality, i.e. whole source files, whole part designs, major rewrites, etc. may assign their own copyright to the submission as long as you are willing to license it under the existing license for that module.

-# Committing

-Aside from the project maintainers, OpenPnP uses a Fork and Pull style of development.
-If you would like to submit changes you should fork the project, make your changes and submit a Pull Request.
-More information about that process is available at https://help.github.com/articles/using-pull-requests.

 ## Reviews